mas324/CSC411/Final_Proj/README.md

     - The dataset to use for this code.
 Possibly will not work with other datasets as the weights may differ
 3. pyplot.png
     - The image of network accuracy over time
+    - pyplot 01 is network learning rate of 0.01 while pyplot 05 is learning rate 0.05
 4. weights.txt
     - The final weights.
 Contains the weights of the hidden layer and output layer
+    - Similar to pyplots, 01 is for rate of 0.01 and 05 is rate 0.05
 5. presentation.ppt
     - Presentation of the code.
 To be read along with the video portion
 6. video.mp4